shreeyashsalunke/Pulse-and-Bloom-v2/README.md

+<h5><i>Pulse and Bloom is a collaberative project done by Saba Ghole, Shilo Shiv Suleman, Rohan Dixit, Heather Stewart, Luke Iseman, and Samuel Clay.
+I got an opportunity to work with Kavya D and Shilo Shiv Suleman to work on this Art Installation<br>
+Thanks to Ankit Daftery, Avijit Michael and Kalyani Ingole.</i></h5><hr>

 Pulse and Bloom is an interactive and social art installation that visualizes participants’ heartbeats and invites people to share and sync their human heartbeats in a rhythmic pattern.
 Pulse and Bloom is one of the largest biofeedback installations of its kind, allowing 40 people to visualize their heartbeats simultaneously.